jorge-barreto/MAC/README.md

 ## Taking This Course

 The file CALENDAR may be used to schedule out one's weeks.
-It will contain references to the RESOURCES file.
+It will contain references to the RESOURCES file and the collected Topics.

 ## Ordering of CS Topics

 This ordering is inspired by the many courses online and in books, but most of all by Skiena's layout of his Algorithm Design Manual.
+The motivation here is to engender a solid mastery over the common manipulations to the common data structures.
+From there we move onto more advanced problem solving techniques.

-Please note that this misses many advanced topics necessary to doing well in coding interviews.
+Please note that this approach misses many advanced topics necessary to doing well in coding interviews.
 These include parallel computing, system design, scaling solutions, and object oriented design.
+A small sampling of these topics are included in the final weeks.

 1. Arrays/Strings
 2. Stacks/Queues